idnow/de.idnow.android/README.md

 	// Optionally set against which environment the app has to test.
 Possibilities are DEV, TEST, LIVE, with LIVE being the default.
 	IDnowSDK.setEnvironment( Server.TEST );

+	// Set the custom certificate provider
+	IDnowSDK.setCertificateProvider(new CustomerCertificateProvider(this.context))

 	// To actually start the identification process, pass the transactionToken.
 	IDnowSDK.getInstance().start(IDnowSDK.getTransactionToken(context));